-With the real estate market in a slump and a slow economic recovery in front of us, many people are dealing with homes that are worth far less than what they owe on them.
+With the real estate market in a slump and a slow economic recovery in front of us, many people are dealing with homes worth far less than what they owe.
 The difficulty comes when they are put in a position of having to sell.
 What do they do?
 How do they get out from under?
-The answer depends on what the situation is that is driving the need to sell the home.
+The answer depends on the situation that is driving the need to sell the home.

-If you have a great credit score, can afford the mortgage payment going forward, but have to sell based on business or family relocation, or some other reason that precludes waiting for the market to recover, a short sale could make sense in an effort to avoid foreclosure and limit its negative effect on your credit.
+If you have a great credit score and can afford the mortgage payment going forward but have to sell based on business or family relocation or some other reason that precludes waiting for the market to recover, a short sale could make sense to avoid foreclosure and limit its negative effect on your credit.

 How to Decide If a Short Sale is Worth It